DrrD1990/Concurrency/README.md

 figure_X.ipynb
 ```
 contains the code to produce fig X in the manuscript, where $X = 2, 3, 4, 5, 6, 7$, and $8$.
+The data [make the folder name 'data' visually look like Github like.
+I mean, I want to make it look better simply.] subfolder contains the numerical results based on which Figures 5-8 are produced [correct?
+Otherwise, revise.]

 The following Python codes are also included:
 ```